JohanssonRein/JohanssonRein.github.io/_pages/about.md

 survival analysis, where basic concepts including censoring and truncation were introduced, I also examined different estimating techniques for parametric; non-parametric and semi-parametric inference as well as hypothesis testing.
 Some further topics like Bayesian approach to survival analysis;
 survival analysis with causal inference, etc. may be my further research topics.

 * Now I am working on the estimating techniques in length-biased, right-censored data.
 The paper is still under construction.
-The paper (imcomplete) is attached here: [CRLB](/files/crlb.pdf), which I will update around weekly.
-Now I am working on a NPMLE estimator of CRLB data, some properties are yet to be investigated.
+The paper (imcomplete) is attached here: [RCLB](/files/rclb.pdf), which I will update around weekly.
+Now I am working on a NPMLE estimator of RCLB data, some properties are yet to be investigated.
 You may find the corresponding part on section 2.3.

 <br>